 The following shall be implemented in Division AK pursuant to Administrative Order No.: 12.510-03/2020.4*

 - During the duration of Administrative Order No.: 12.510-03/2020.4*, all Uniform Motion Calendar hearings and Special set hearings will be conducted via Zoom.
 If the case is set for non-jury trial, the zoom link will be provided to you by the judicial assistant.

 - All papers upon which the parties intend to rely for their scheduled hearings must be filed with the court in advance of the hearing.
 If the papers do not appear on the docket, the parties must submit all documents which they intend to reference during the hearing in advance.
-If your papers are less than 50 pages, you may submit through OLS.
+If your papers are less than 50 pages, you may submit through E-Courtesy.
 If more than 50 pages, please send hard copies in the mail.

-- Per Justice Canady’s Administrative Order (3-13-2020), all rules of procedure, court orders and opinions applicable to court procedure that limit or prohibit the use of communication equipment for conducting proceedings by electronic means are suspended from the March 13-27, 2020.
+- Per Justice Canady’s Administrative Order (3-13-2020), all rules of procedure, court orders and opinions applicable to court procedure that limit or prohibit the use of communication equipment for conducting proceedings by electronic means are suspended from March 13-27, 2020.
 Moreover, this A.O.’s time period may be extended by Justice Canady.